 Folding over a fractional factorial design is a method for breaking the links between aliased effects in a design.
-Folding over a design means adding a new fraction identical to the original fraction except that the signs of all the factors are reversed.
+Folding over a design means adding a new fraction that is identical to the original fraction except that the signs of all the factors are reversed.
 The new fraction is called a fold-over design.
 Combining a fold-over design with the original fraction converts a design of odd resolution r into a design of resolution r + 1.
+(This is not true if the original design has even resolution.)
 For example, folding over a resolution 3 design yields a resolution 4 design.
 You can use the FACTEX procedure to construct the original design fraction and a DATA step to generate the fold-over design.

-Consider a $\frac{1}{8}$ fraction of a 2 factorial design with factors A, B, C, D, E, and F. The following statements construct a 26-3III design:
+Consider a $\frac{1}{8}$ fraction of a 26 factorial design that has factors A, B, C, D, E, and F. The following statements construct a 2{III}^{6-3} design: